Hilco Global: Hilco Industrial

+Hilco Redevelopment Partners

-In 2012, Hilco Redevelopment Partners bought the Sparrows Point Steel Mill in Maryland to demolish and rebuild as a warehouse distribution hub, renamed Tradepoint Atlantic.
+In 2012, Hilco Redevelopment Partners (HRP) bought the Sparrows Point Steel Mill in Maryland to demolish and rebuild as a warehouse distribution hub, renamed Tradepoint Atlantic.
 The deal has operated in partnership with Baltimore-based investment firm Redwood Capital Partners.

-In 2017, Hilco Redevelopment Partners bought the Crawford Generating Station in Little Village, Chicago, to transform the space into an updated distribution center called Exchange 55.

-After the Philadelphia Energy Solutions refinery burned down and went bankrupt in 2019, Hilco Redevelopment Partners bought the plant for $225.5 million.
+In 2017, HRP bought the Crawford Generating Station in Little Village, Chicago, to transform the space into an updated distribution center called Exchange 55.
+After the Philadelphia Energy Solutions refinery burned down and went bankrupt in 2019, HRP bought the plant for $225.5 million.
 Hilco will carry out the dismantling of the plant and an extensive remediation effort before beginning projects on the site.

+In 2023, HRP began the construction of the first phase of The Bellwether District's South Philadelphia site to convert the industrial site into an e-commerce and logistics campus.

+HRP appointed four people to the company's corporate advisory board namely Dr. Judith Rodin, Lieutenant General Thomas P. Bostick (Ret.), Ron DeGregorio and Michael K. Ohm.